claudiomonzoni/lizardi.edu.mx/src/post/triatlon-ixtapa-2022.md

 <br>

-Julieta Rodríguez, the smallest of our competitors, won first place in her first participation in the 2022 Ixtapa AsTri Triathlon.
-You are a source of pride for Lizardi!
+Julieta Rodríguez, our youngest competitor obtained first place in her first participation in a  Triathlon.
+We are so proud of you, Julieta!

 <br>